rorcde/mds20_deepfolio/README.md

 git clone https://github.com/rodrigorivera/mds20_deepfolio
 ```

-Make sure that all dependencies are installed.
+Make sure that all dependencies are installed and run the respective notebooks, containing the experiments for each model.

 ## Content